 - 2 tablespoons fresh lemon juice

 - Bake the pie crust as directed on the package for a single crust pie.
-Cool completely before adding filling
+Cool completely.

-- Combine 3 cups of blueberries, sugar, salt and cornstarch in a medium to large-sized saucepan (you’ll be adding everything else to the same pan later).
+- Combine 3 cups of blueberries, sugar, cornstarch, and salt in a medium to large-sized saucepan (you’ll be adding the remaining blueberries to the same pan later).
 Pour in the water.
 Mix together and cook over medium-high heat.
-Cook until the mixture comes to a boil, and then continue to cook for two minutes.
-You want it to get super thick and for your blueberries to start breaking down.
+Cook until the mixture comes to a boil, about 10 minutes, stirring constantly, and then continue to cook for two minutes more, or until mixture is very thick and clear.

 - If desired, use 3 cups frozen berries for the cooked portion of the recipe.
-Be sure you have at least 3 cups of fresh berries to add.
+Be sure you have 3 cups of fresh berries to add.